 Our guide exposes bright blue crabs hiding under the rocks.
 Their greenish shells are speckled white, merging them with the colors of the sea.
 The sand crabs take on the brown color of the sand.
 There are orange ones too mimicking the corals.
 He points out a small hairy crab, covered with bristles that trap sand and sediment helping it to be a part of the ocean floor.
 These hairy creatures are viewed as a delicacy in China!
 We stare in wonder at a tiny khaki-colored brittle star with dark stripes on its slender arms.
 It can break its arms to escape from predators and regenerate later!

 A large group of schoolboys, out on a marine expedition, chase a shoal of black catfish.
 Their excited cries attract us to the presence of an octopus caught by their guide!
 It is a mottled-brown creature and the underside of its tentacles is sticky to the touch.
 Octopus slithers away as soon as it is released into the water.
 It is a master of camouflage and changes its appearance to merge into its surroundings.

 Do you like biodiversity and Marine life?
-Visit the Marine National Park Narara island in Jamnagar, Gujarat.
+If yes visit this island in Jamnagar, Gujarat.

 Travel Tips for Marine National Park at Narara

 - Enquire about low tide timings and plan your visit accordingly

 - You need to walk through knee-deep salt water, so wear sandals accordingly